quicwg/multipath/draft-ietf-quic-multipath.md

 Before the client opens a new path by sending a packet on that path with a PATH_CHALLENGE frame, it has to check whether there is an unused connection IDs for the same unused Path ID available for each side.
+Endpoints SHOULD consume the smallest unused Path ID available when creating the new path as specified in {{consume-retire-cid}}.
 Respectively, the client chooses the connection ID S1 as the Destination Connection ID of the new path.

 ## Path Closure

-In this example, the client detects a network environment change (client's 4G/Wi-Fi is turned off, Wi-Fi signal is fading below a threshold, or the quality of RTT or loss rate is becoming worse) and wants to close an existing path.

-{{fig-example-path-close1}} illustrates an example of path closing.
-For the first path, the server's 1-RTT packets use DCID C1 and the client's 1-RTT packets use DCID S1 for the path with Path ID 1.
-For the second path, the server's 1-RTT packets use DCID C2 and the client's 1-RTT packets use DCID S2 for the path with Path ID 2.

-Note that the paths use different packet number spaces.
-In this case, the client is going to close the first path with Path ID 1 but it sends the ABANBON frame over the second path using the DCID S2.
-In this example, the server confirms the path closure by sending an PATH_ABANDON frame by for the same Path ID to the client also using the other path with DCID C2.
+{{fig-example-path-close1}} illustrates an example of path closure.

-Both the client and the server can close the path after receiving the MP_RETIRE_CONNECTION_ID frame for that path.
+In this example, the client wants to close the path with Path ID 1.
+It sends the PATH_ABANDON frame to terminate the path.
+After received the PATH_ABANDON frame containing Path ID 1, the server decide to close the path with sending PATH_ABANDON frame either.
+During this time, if endpoints still receive inflight packets except the acknowledgements, endpoints only sends PATH_ABANDON frame as reply or choose to ignore the inflight packets.
+After a short period of time (3 PTOs as specified in {#path-close}), both endpoints retire and free all the resources associated with the closed Path ID, and the closed Path ID MUST NOT be reused in the future.

 ~~~
 Client                                                      Server

-(client tells server to abandon a path)
+(client tells server to abandon a path with Path ID=1)
-1-RTT[X]: DCID=S2 PATH_ABANDON[Path ID=1]->
+1-RTT[X]: DCID=S1 PATH_ABANDON[Path ID=1]->
                            (server tells client to abandon a path)
-               <-1-RTT[Y]: DCID=C2 PATH_ABANDON[Path ID=1],
+                    <-1-RTT[Y]: DCID=C1 PATH_ABANDON[Path ID=1],
                                            ACK_MP[PATH ID=1, PN=X]
-(client retires the corresponding CID)
-1-RTT[U]: DCID=S2 MP_RETIRE_CONNECTION_ID[Path ID=1, Seq=0],
-ACK_MP[Path ID=1, PN=Y] ->
+1-RTT[U]: DCID=S1 ACK_MP[Path ID=1, PN=Y] ->
+(After 3 PTOs, client retires the corresponding CID)
-                            (server retires the corresponding CID)
+              (After 3 PTOs, server retires the corresponding CID)
-           <- 1-RTT[V]: DCID=C2 RETIRE_CONNECTION_ID[Path ID1, Seq=0],
-                                                ACK_MP[Path ID=1, PN=U]
 ~~~
 {: #fig-example-path-close1 title="Example of closing a path."}

+Note that if endpoints have other available paths, endpoints are also able to send the PATH_ABANDON frame on another available path.
+This mechanism can be used for closing blackhole paths.

 # Implementation Considerations